 Neurology Versus Physiology

-In spite of the recent hype about autism as an over-diagnosed sham, as evidenced by the Michael Savage autism comments there are significant differences in the autistic brain that are not found in neurotypical individuals.
-These differences are measurable and quite real even though they are not physically apparent.
+There are significant differences in the brains of people with autism that are not found in neurotypical individuals.
+These differences are measurable and quite real, even though they are not physically apparent.

-- Heightened activity in the amygdale found in autistic adults may interfere with the individual's ability to make appropriate social connections with others.
+Heightened activity in the amygdale found in adults with autism may interfere with the individual's ability to make appropriate social connections with others.
 The amygdale has specific functions, namely the "fight or flight response" among others:

 - Face recognition